Clients can book through your website, public profile, booking link, widget, WordPress setup, or custom domain without waiting for business hours.

 Where do Marketplace and client apps fit?

 They belong to the broader public booking layer.
-This page focuses on your own website, widget, WordPress setup, and custom domain, while Marketplace and client apps are covered separately.
+This page focuses on your own website, widget, WordPress setup, and custom domain.
+If you want to see every channel side by side and what stays under your control, open booking channels.